Mayen007/age-calculator/README.md

 ### Responsive Design

-Used Flexbox and CSS Grid to create a responsive layout that adapts to different screen sizes, providing an optimal view for both mobile and desktop users.
+Used Flexbox and CSS Break-points to create a responsive layout that adapts to different screen sizes, providing an optimal view for both mobile and desktop users.
 The layout reorganizes itself seamlessly, making it easy to navigate and interact with on any device.

 ## Continued Development

-In future projects, I plan to focus on:
+In future projects, I plan to focus on: Javascript related projects.

 - **Animations**: Experimenting with CSS and JavaScript animations to add smooth, engaging transitions.
 This can enhance user interaction, especially when age values are displayed after submission.
 - **Error Handling**: Further refining form validation to account for complex date inputs and edge cases, improving overall robustness and reliability.